 Frankenstein Must be Destroyed was one of the first Hammer films I ever watched and frankly, I didn’t like it.
 Looking at it again, I can see that it’s an exceptional movie with a great deal to recommend it — and one glaring flaw.
-Most horror movies, I suppose, will have some element of gratuitous nastiness to them.
-Where exactly the line goes between ‘enjoyable awfulness’ and ‘no, no, no’ goes is up to the individual viewer.
-But for me, the rape scene in this film leaves such a bitter taste that I can only enjoy the movie by fast forwarding over it.
+Most horror movies, I suppose, have some element of gratuitous nastiness to them.
+Where exactly the line is drawn between ‘enjoyable awfulness’ and ‘no, no, no’ is very much up to the individual viewer.
+But for me, the rape scene in this film leaves such a bitter taste that I can only enjoy the movie by skipping over it.

 Anyway, on to the rest of the movie.
 Destroyed follows Peter Cushing’s Baron Frankenstein at his most outrageously villainous.
-He’s moved on from ‘occasional murder when necessary’ to effectively becoming a serial killer to satisfy his need for human organs for his experiments.
+He’s moved on from ‘occasional murder when necessary’ to effectively becoming a serial killer to satisfy his demand for human organs for his experiments.
 Driven out of his lab by the unexpected interference of a petty criminal, Frankenstein is forced to search for a new lair.
-Pursued (slowly) by the comedy relief police lead by Thorley Waters, he stays at the (ridiculously plush) boarding house of Anna Spengler (Veronica Carlson), which he shares with some medical men — who he naturally finds ridiculous.
+Pursued (slowly and ineffectively) by comedy relief policemen lead by Thorley Waters, he stays at the (ridiculously plush) boarding house of Anna Spengler (Veronica Carlson), sharing the place with some of his fellow medical men — who he naturally finds ridiculous.

-Frankenstein discovers that Anna’s boyfriend, Karl (Simon Ward), has been stealing drugs from the mental hospital where he works to pay for Anna’s mother’s medical treatment.
+Frankenstein discovers that Anna’s boyfriend, Karl (Simon Ward), has been stealing drugs from the mental hospital where he works, in order to pay for Anna’s mother’s medical treatment.
 He immediately begins blackmailing Anna and Karl.
 He forces out the other residents, turns the basement into a lab and forces Karl to be his accomplice/assistant.

 The Baron’s plan is to free a former associate and current mental patient named Dr Brandt.
 The pair had been working on a scheme for brain transplants, but Brandt was driven mad by his discoveries and is now virtually catatonic.
-Frankenstein and Karl free Brandt, who has a heart attack during the escape.
-Naturally, Frankenstein transplants his brain into a new body, at the same time surgically curing Brandt’s mental illness.
+Frankenstein and Karl free Brandt, but Brandt has a heart attack during the escape.
+Naturally, Frankenstein transplants Brandrt’s brain into a new body, at the same time surgically curing Brandt’s mental illness.

 After a long sequence about trying to stay ahead of the police, Dr Brandt (now played by Freddie Jones) awakes.
 He attempts to convince Anna that he means no harm, but she freaks out and stabs him with a scalpel.
 Brandt escapes, injured.
 Cushing is furious at Anna and murders her.

 The injured Brandt returns to his house, where with difficulty he convinces his wife of his identity.
-She agrees to leave.
+She agrees to get out of the way while Brandt has his revenge on the Baron.
 When Frankenstein arrives, Brandt is waiting for him.
-There follows one of the best conclusions to any Hammer movie, as Brandt manipulates the Baron into a battle of wits for possession of his scientific papers – and his life.
-With the unexpected help of Karl, Brandt wins.
+There follows one of the best conclusions to any Hammer movie, as Brandt manipulates the Baron into a deadly battle of wits for possession of his scientific papers.
+Victor nearly escapes with the forbidden scientific knowledge and his life, but with the unexpected help of Karl, Brandt defeats him.
 The film ends with him dragging the screaming Baron into a burning house.